jessemillerjom/figgy-app/README.md

 ## Contact

-If you have any questions about this Privacy Policy, please contact us at jesse@figgy.app
+If you have any questions about this Privacy Policy, please contact us at jessemiller.jom@gmail.com